Being the Best Student You Can Be

 Students have different goals and different objectives for their WashU career, and the school is committed to helping each student reach their personal benchmarks.
 Explore resources, study opportunities outside the classroom, and academic jobs to be the best you can.

-First year students have a home base at the First Year Center.
+First year students have a home base at the office Student Transitions & Family Programs.
 Check out everything that's waiting for you!

 Annika Rodriguez Scholars Program